 In many cases, Ovulation will occur on or very close to peak day.
 You can use your temp shift to help confirm that Ovulation was successful.

 If you are trying to avoid, a count of 3 days of less fertile mucus after peak day (P123 on your chart) and a valid temp shift will help you understand when to close your fertile window and confirm Ovulation has taken place.

 You should be aware of other observations that could obscure CM, to find out more visit Tempdrop's user support site.

 Cervical mucus is essential to fertility awareness charting and can sometimes be the most challenging part to master.
-If you have any doubts about your mucus observations, please reach out to a certified fertility awareness educator or turn to more extensive self-teaching resources.
+If you have any doubts about your mucus observations, please reach out to a certified fertility awareness educator or turn to more extensive self-teaching resources, such as Tempdrop Academy.